 New York State Teacher Certificates of Qualification

 Ed.D., Educational Administration, University of Rochester

 BBA, Accounting, St. Bonaventure University

-Carol served as president and board member of the George and Robin Raymond Family Business Institute – a family foundation dedicated to supporting family business located at Alfred University.
-Prior to that she served as associate vice president for advancement at Alfred University, managing The New Millennial Campaign, which raised $82 million.
+Wittmeyer is active in many management and family business organizations and has dozens of presentations and articles, particularly in the family business discipline, and has served as an educational consultant and advisor to several regional and international multigenerational family firms.
+She also served as president and board member of the George and Robin Raymond Family Business Institute, a family foundation dedicated to supporting family businesses located at Alfred University.
+Prior to that, she served as associate vice president for advancement at Alfred University, managing The New Millennial Campaign, which raised $82 million.

-Carol’s doctoral dissertation at the University of Rochester was on the decision-making processes of governing boards, and suggested that boards tend to "satisfice" when financial situations are strong and lean towards closely managing institutions when financial situations are weak.
-Fisher participated in her research.
-She earned an MBA and BBA in accounting from St. Bonaventure University.
+Wittmeyer graduated from St. Bonaventure University where she earned both her BBA and MBA in accounting.
+Her doctoral dissertation at the University of Rochester was on the decision-making processes of governing boards, and suggested that boards tend to "satisfice" when financial situations are strong and lean toward closely managing institutions when financial situations are weak; Fisher participated in her research.